chi6rag/how-credit-card-processing-works/ebook/ch9/README.md

 In a chargeback, the consumer demands that his money be returned.

-Banks and credit card companies like Visa, Mastercard and American Express, do not like chargebacks.
+Banks and credit card companies like Visa, MasterCard and American Express, do not like chargebacks.
 When a customer initiates a chargeback, the responsible company (the book seller in this case) must pay an extra penalty of anywhere between $15 to $30.
 Because of this heavy penalty, chargebacks have become highly onerous to businesses.

 Sometimes when communicating with the responsible party, the mere threat of a chargeback will cause them to act promptly to resolve the matter.